 Published Jan 14, 2025

 Ever felt tired after eating?
 This feeling is called postprandial fatigue or food-induced fatigue.
 It happens for many reasons, like what you eat and how much.
-Stress and sleep issues can also make you feel this way1.
+Stress and sleep issues can also make you feel this way.

 Knowing why you feel tired after eating is key to managing it.
 Studies show that foods high in fat and carbs make you feel drowsier.
-Eating smaller meals can help keep your energy up and prevent feeling tired after eating2.
+Eating smaller meals can help keep your energy up and prevent feeling tired after eating.

 Digestion is key in feeling tired after eating.
 It needs energy and can make us feel sluggish.
 The food we eat and when we eat it can affect how we feel.